 Between artists and sites, international audiences and local stakeholders, and between wild ambition and the grit needed to realise it, Lacuna believes in dialogue at every level.
 Only by attending to each ingredient in turn can a project be executed in all its authenticity.
 Continuous consultation is integral to how we work, and relationships are the keystone on which a vitalising project is built.

 When your desire to find the best possible solution is unrelenting, you have to marry practicality with intuition.
 Knowing when to challenge the rule book is what makes for a Lacuna kind of dynamism.
 In its first edition (2011-2012), Sculpture in the City was comprised of four artworks in four locations.
-Now in its ninth edition (2019-2020), the project exhibits twenty-one works in as many locations, and continues to match innovation with longevity.
+Now in its eleventh edition (2022-2023), the project exhibits twenty works in as many locations, and continues to match innovation with longevity.

 Since our inception we have worked with renowned international artists and progressive emerging talents alike.
 With an extensive network of specialists from across the cultural sphere, we maintain an esteemed reputation among all the major galleries in the UK and beyond, on the international stage.
 We believe this makes us ideally-equipped to develop unique and memorable culture projects worthy of the bluest of blue ribbons.